vipulkmr02/imp.pass/readme.md

   2nd time also gives the same error message then you should check the docker container of the database server using `docker ps`.

-- `setup-venv`: Creates the python virtual environment, also installs all of the necessary dependencies.
+## Running the Interpreter (CLI)

-## Running the project
+- STEP-0: Create a Virutal Environment by `python3 -m venv venv`.

-- STEP-1: run `mysql-container.sh`
+- STEP-1: Install all required python packages by `pip install -r requirements.txt`.
-- STEP-2: run `db-reset.sh`
+- STEP-2: Run `mysql-container.sh` to setup MySQL container (SKIP if having a DB already).
-- STEP-3: run setup-venv script based on your OS to create & setup virtual environment
+- STEP-3: Run `db-reset.sh` to create Schemas.
-- STEP-4: go to the `src` directory and run interpreter.py
+- STEP-4: go to the `src` directory and run interpreter.py.

 ## Goals